luthai/Excel_Macros/README.md

 # Excel macros
 Excel macros to automate some tedious task at work.
+Written in Visual Basic.

-See licence file for licence details.
+All macros under MIT licence, see licence files for details.